Abibubble/ms3-the-bar-blade/README.md

 * Other users shouldn't be able to edit or delete the user's cocktails.
 * A user shouldn't be able to brute force their way into the restricted pages.
 * Be able to edit or delete any recipe as an admin.
+* Be able to give or remove admin rights as an admin.

 ### Project Goals
 * This project has the goal of demonstrating my understanding of maintaining a database attached to a website, with full CRUD (Create, Read, Update and Delete) functionality.